anko/eslisp/readme.markdown

 might need `sudo`.)
 Then `eslc` program takes eslisp code as input and outputs JavaScript.

-The compiler runs as a [REPL][42] if given no arguments, though it doesn't (yet) support macros in that mode.
+If run interactively without arguments, the compiler loads a [REPL][42] that you can type commands into to test them.

 You can also just pipe data to it to compile it if you want.